“Why should I hire you?”

 As with so many things, there is no one correct way to write up your client’s story.
 However, there is one sure-fire way to get it wrong, and that is to make yourself/your law firm the hero of the story, rather than your client.

 This may feel counterintuitive.
-After all, the point of the case study is to show how awesome you are, right?
+After all, the point of the client success story is to show how awesome you are, right?

 The point is to paint a picture for potential new clients of what their life can look like if they hire you.
 And the best way to do that is to make your client the hero of the story.